colin0brass/cambridge-weather-analysis/README.md

 - Only fetches missing or outdated data from the web
 - Robust error handling and progress reporting
 - Publication-quality polar plots with dual colorbars (Celsius and Fahrenheit)
+- Colorbars are now included within the page boundaries for publication-ready output
+- Reduced vertical gap between polar plots for a more compact layout
+- Larger, clearer colorbars for improved readability
 - Modular, well-documented code with type hints

 ## Requirements